European Society of Clinical Microbiology and Infectious Diseases: ESCMID Global

 ESCMID Global is recognized as the largest international forum for presentations and discussions of research in the fields of clinical microbiology and infection for academic, clinical, and industry experts.
 The first European Congress of Clinical Microbiology (ECCM) was organized in 1983 in Bologna, Italy.
 After the inclusion of infectious diseases in the late 1980s, the first ECCMID was held in 1991 in Oslo, Norway.
 Initially a biannual congress, ESCMID Global has been an annual event since 2000.
 Since its initiation with around 1,500 participants, the congress has grown and now attracts around 14,000 participants every year.
 The number of submitted abstracts has risen to over 5,000, of which roughly 70% are accepted for oral or poster presentation.
 A large pharmaceutical exhibition site alongside a broad-based program in clinical microbiology and infectious diseases.

 In 2024 the name of the congress was changed from ECCMID (European Congress of Clinical Microbiology and Infectious Diseases) to ESCMID Global.

-Clinical Microbiology and Infection
+Journal

 Clinical Microbiology and Infection (CMI) is the official peer-reviewed ESCMID publication, which publishes monthly issues and additional supplements devoted to special themes.
 The scope of the journal comprises basic and applied research relevant to therapy and diagnostics in the fields of microbiology, infectious diseases, virology, parasitology, immunology, and epidemiology as related to these fields.

-Professional Affairs
+Professional affairs

 ESCMID supports the career development of members by creating a platform for them to connect with experienced professionals in their field.

 One such activity is the Observership program, which allows infectious diseases specialists and clinical microbiologists to visit renowned centers outside their country.

 The Mentorship program is accessible to full ESCMID and young scientist members, who can receive guidance for research and career development from a senior ESCMID member.

 The ESCMID Parity Commission was founded to review and improve representation of minorities as well as gender and geographical balance in the society's fields of expertise.

 The Trainee Association of ESCMID (TAE) aims at widening career opportunities for young scientists at the beginning of their careers.
 Among other professional affairs activities are the cooperation with other organizations in clinical microbiology and infectious diseases; Collaboration with relevant sections of the European Union of Medical Specialists (UEMS); Professional policy issues in the fields of clinical microbiology and infectious diseases; Matters relating to professional training, mobility and recruitment; Equal opportunities; Trainees' issues.

-Awards and Grants
+Awards and grants

 ESCMID supports young clinicians and researchers as well as established scholars with awards and grants to acknowledge past achievements and provide an incentive for future accomplishments.
 ESCMID supports its members' research projects and training with around seven hundred thousand euros every year.